 WeWork was built on a simple premise: it provided a place where start-up employees and freelancers could find like-minded individuals and discuss ideas.

-Neumann’s approach blurred the line between work and pleasure, but most stakeholders were fully supportive of an idea he believed represented the future of work.
+Neumann’s approach blurred the line between work and pleasure, but most stakeholders fully supported an idea he believed represented the future of work.

 However, doubts began to emerge over Neumann’s business acumen in 2017 after he told Forbes that WeWork’s valuation was “more based on our energy and spirituality than it is on a multiple of revenue.”

-They frequently recounted him arriving at meetings intoxicated and making claims that he would become the President, the Israeli Prime Minister, or a trillionaire.
+They frequently recounted him arriving at meetings intoxicated and claiming he would become the President, the Israeli Prime Minister, or a trillionaire.

 In a nutshell, the company leased office buildings, transformed them into shared workspaces, and provided free beer to tenants.

-In early 2019, a Wall Street Journal article outed Neumann for a potential conflict of interest after it was discovered he purchased commercial properties and then leased them back to WeWork
+In early 2019, a Wall Street Journal article outed Neumann for a potential conflict of interest after it was discovered he purchased commercial properties and then leased them back to WeWork.

 In August 2019, the company publicly filed documents for an impending IPO after making a $2 billion loss the previous year.

 It also included several damning admissions made by Neumann, including that he sold a trademark for millions back to his own company and gave interviews contravening the IPO quiet period.

 Alarmingly, he did not seem to grasp the magnitude of his actions or that they reflected poorly on him and the company.